vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 **IMPORTANT**: PKCS#7 certificates do not work with `vic-machine`.
 For information about how to convert certificates to the correct format, see [Converting Certificates for Use with vSphere Integrated Containers Engine](vic_cert_reference.md#convertcerts).

 You can deploy a VCH to use custom certificates in combination with auto-generated certificates, as demonstrated in the [Examples](#examples).

+## How to Connect to VCHs with Client Verification <a id="connect"></a>

+After deployment, the Docker API for VCHs that implement client verification is accessible at https://<i>vch_dnsname</i>.example.org:2376.

+You must provide the automatically generated `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to the VCHs.

+- If you deploy VCHs by using the Create Virtual Container Host wizard, you must create the `cert.pem` and `key.pem` files manually, using the custom `ca.pem` file to sign them.
+- If you deploy VCHs by using `vic-machine`, you can either use the auto-generated client certificate, or by use a client certificate that you create and sign manually.

+For example, you can access information about a VCH with client verification by running the following command in the Docker client:

+<pre>docker -H <i>vch_dnsname</i>.example.org.example.org:2376
+--tlsverify
+--tlscacert=<i>path_to_cert_folder</i>/ca.pem
+--tlscert=<i>path_to_cert_folder</i>/cert.pem
+--tlskey=<i>path_to_cert_folder</i>/key.pem
+info</pre>

 ## Options <a id="options"></a>